rendall/hometown-parser-2/README.md

 `key: byumba, value: <as above>`

-In this example, a "sequence of words" consisting of `byumba` (alone) will be considered as a "token" of *Byumba* the place
+In this example, the "sequence of words" consisting of `byumba` (alone) will be considered to be a key of the *token* of *Byumba*, the place

 To speed lookup, the normalized place-names are entered into a *Trie*